bhongzkee/PlanItTest/README.md

     $ robot -v BASE_URL:http://jupiter2.cloud.planittesting.com -i ASSESSMENT .

 Same scripts is passing on both old and new site
 You can open test result logs for old and new site on your browser

-log1.html - old site
-log2.html - new site
+log1.html - old site and log2.html - new site